JamesSkemp/words/content/post/installing-perl-on-a-local-windows-based-apache-server.md

 +++
-title = "Installing Perl on a local Windows-based, Apache, server" summary = "Now that we've added Apache, configured our log files, and setup a log file analysis tool, it's time to install Perl.
+title = "Installing Perl on a local Windows-based, Apache, server" description = "Now that we've added Apache, configured our log files, and setup a log file analysis tool, it's time to install Perl.
 Perl will allow us to expand our horizons, and specifically will help us install a better log analyzer." draft = false comments = true date = "2006-02-21T19:12:00-06:00"